-In this post, we’ll talk about fever & vomiting in children — babies, infants toddlers, 3-year-olds and more.
+In this post, we’ll talk about fever and vomiting in children — babies, infants toddlers, young children, older children, and more.
 When to worry if it’s meningitis and what to even do with adults?

 Fever & Vomiting in Child

 You hold your baby close, the fever is high.
 They’re miserable, you’re miserable for them.
 Their hot little head next to yours, beaded with sweat.
-You wonder how the night will go — when the unthinkable happens.
-They puke all over you.
-Fever & vomiting is one of my least favorite pairs as a parent, but they often go together like Abbott and Costello.
-Just not near as funny.
-How can you keep their temperature down if they can’t get medicine?
+You wonder how the night will go — when the unthinkable happens… Your child vomits all over you.
+Fever & vomiting is one of my least favorite parts as a parent, but they often go together like Abbott and Costello.
+Just not nearly as funny.
+How can you keep their temperature down if they can’t get medicine in?
 Let’s find out.

 Fever in Babies & Infants

-Fever is usually defined as anything above 100.4 — yes, your baby might run 98.7 like all the books say, but normal fluctuations including outside temperature, # of layers you have them in, as well as where they are in their circadian rhythms can make it go up and down throughout the day.
+Fever is usually defined as anything above 100.4 — yes, your baby might run 98.7 as all the books say, but normal fluctuations including outside temperature, number of layers you have them in, as well as where they are in their circadian rhythms can make it go up and down throughout the day.

 Babies under 2 months of age should not have a fever.
 If they do, you need to take them to the pediatrician.
-Call to make an appointment now.
-They just don’t have the germ-fighting ability that an older child will have.
+Call to make an appointment right now.
+They just don’t have the germ-fighting ability that an older child will have and their risk of dehydration is higher.

-From 2 to six months of age, you need to be really thoughtful about fevers.
-If they’re too high or concerning, a trip to the pediatrician is never a bad option.
-Check with your doctor about what medications you can give your baby, and at what point you should call them.
+For young babies from 2 to six months of age, you need to be really thoughtful about fevers.
+If they’re too high or concerning, getting medical care is never a bad option.
+Check with your doctor about what over-the-counter medicines you can give your baby, and at what point you should call them.

 How to check for fever in children

-The easiest way to take a temperature of a baby or child is an axillary thermometer.
-It’s less invasive and easiest to get.
+An axillary thermometer is the easiest way to take a baby or child’s temperature.
+It’s less invasive and the easiest to get.
 However, the gold standard for a temperature is a rectal temperature.
-However, if you do plan to take a rectal temp — make sure that you have a thermometer meant for that.
+However, if you plan to take a rectal temp, make sure you have a thermometer meant for that.
 It should have safeguards so that you don’t go too deep.
 Really big problems can happen if you take a rectal temperature incorrectly, so be sure to follow the packaging instructions.

 Pro tip: I just use axillary, and that’s what we use in the hospital.